Xiaomi gets temporary go-ahead for phone sales in India

 Xiaomi had been asked to suspend selling its smartphones in a case related to patent infringements that telecom equipment maker Ericsson had filed against the Chinese company.

 On Tuesday, the court gave Xiaomi permission to continue importing phones which have Qualcomm chipsets in them until the next hearing on Jan.
-8, provided Xiaomi deposited 100 Indian rupees (1 pound) for every device sold, Ericsson said.
+8, provided Xiaomi deposited 100 Indian rupees ($1.5712) for every device sold, Ericsson said.

 Xiaomi, whose low-priced but feature-rich phones have made it the biggest smartphone vendor in China, sells exclusively through online retailer Flipkart.com in India.